-The views presented are as of the date published.
-They are for information purposes only and should not be used or construed as investment, legal or tax advice, or as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security, investment strategy or market sector.
-Nothing in this material shall be deemed to be a direct or indirect provision of investment management services specific to any client requirement.
-Opinions and examples are meant as an illustration of broader themes, are not an indication of trading intent, are subject to change and may not reflect the views of others in the organization.
+The document is for information purposes only and should not be used or construed as investment, legal or tax advice or as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security, investment strategy or market sector.
+Nothing in this material shall be deemed to be a direct or indirect provision of investment management services specific to any client requirements.
+Opinions and examples are meant as an illustration of broader themes, are not an indication of trading intent, are subject to change and may not reflect the views of others in the organisation.
 It is not intended to indicate or imply that any illustration/example mentioned is now or was ever held in any portfolio.
 No forecasts can be guaranteed and there is no guarantee that the information supplied is complete or timely, nor are there any warranties with regard to the results obtained from its use.
-Janus Henderson is the source of data unless otherwise indicated, and has reasonable belief to rely on information and data sources from third parties.
+In preparing this document, Janus Henderson Investors has reasonable belief to rely upon the accuracy and completeness of all information available from public sources.
 Past performance is no guarantee of future results.
 Investing involves risk, including the possible loss of principal and fluctuation of value.

 Not all products or services are available in all jurisdictions.
-This material or information contained in it may be restricted by law, and may not be reproduced or referred to without express written permission or used in any jurisdiction or circumstance in which its use would be unlawful.
+This material or information contained in it may be restricted by law, may not be reproduced or referred to without express written permission or used in any jurisdiction or circumstance in which its use would be unlawful.
 Janus Henderson is not responsible for any unlawful distribution of this material to any third parties, in whole or in part.
-The contents have not been approved or endorsed by any regulatory agency.
+The contents of this material have not been approved or endorsed by any regulatory agency.